mieweb/docs/content/functions/portal-management/applicant-portal.md

 ## Update Applicant Security Role Permissions

-1. Navigate to the [Provider Management](https://confluence.mieweb.com/display/DOCS10/Applicant+Portal#ApplicantPortal-#SYSLINK?f=layout&module=MASTER&name=EPM_Maintenance&tabmodule=+) side menu.
+1. Navigate to the Employer Management side menu.
-2. Type the name of the PO, and click the <strong>Search</strong> button.
+2. Type the name of the EO, and click the <strong>Search</strong> button.
 In this example, we will be using Better Corp.
-3. Locate the PO Name, and click the hyperlink.
+3. Locate the EO Name, and click the hyperlink.
-4. Locate and select the [Portal Setup](https://confluence.mieweb.com/display/DOCS10/Applicant+Portal#ApplicantPortal-#SYSLINK?f=chart&s=pat&t=Portal+Setup&v=dashboard&pat_id=43) tab.
+4. Locate and select the Portal Setup tab.
 5. Once there, click the <strong>Applicant Portal</strong> header, to expand the section.
 Click the <strong>Run Setup</strong> button.

 ![](../applicant-portal.assets/29d4e5695d2713714eff548176adfbd5.png)